Book of Sydrac: Circulation

 The Book of Sydrac survives in more than sixty medieval manuscript copies, either whole or fragmentary, and with many variants.
 Between the fourteenth and sixteenth centuries the texts were translated into Occitan, Italian, Catalan, German, Dutch, English.
 It also received several Renaissance printings: in Paris at least two editions by Antoine Vérard before 1500 (of which one was from 1486), an edition by Galliot du Pré in 1531, and several others; and in the Netherlands 11 editions between 1495 and 1564.

 More recently T. L. Burton edited a two-volume version of the English Sidrak and Bokkus, in which he exhaustively compared the two most complete English recensions both with each other and with the French original.
 The English translations date from the late fifteenth to early sixteenth centuries, while the French original is from the thirteenth century.
 The late Middle English is considerably closer to Modern English, and therefore easier for modern readers to understand, than is the Middle English of Chaucer's Canterbury Tales.

 In an extensive introduction, Burton asks how Sidrak and Bokkus was so widely read in the Middle Ages but failed to leave any appreciable influence on later literature.
 His answer is that while immensely popular, the book itself is rather unsophisticated in both its language and the general quality of its information.
-Sidrak's answers are often formulaic and not infrequently fail to directly answer the question posed by Bokkus.
+Sidrak's answers are often formulaic and frequently fail to directly answer the questions posed by Bokkus.